derfarctor/dagchat/README.md

 ### An open source wallet with end-to-end encrypted memos and messages for **nano** and **banano**.
 <br>

 ***Disclaimer:** There are no guarantees when it comes to the cryptographic security of wallets saved or messages sent with dagchat.
 Whilst encrypted, messages are sent on a public blockchain and will remain there for the foreseable future.
-Whilst I've taken great care to make dagchat's cryptographic implementations secure, this repository has not undergone a professional audit of any kind.*
+Great care has been taken to make dagchat's cryptographic implementations secure, but this repository has not undergone a professional audit of any kind.*

 # Features
 - #### Import multiple wallets using a mnemonic phrase, hex seed, or even private key.
 Each wallet supports many accounts which can be shown procedurally or by specifying an index.